-Featured snippets are important as they appear on the top of Google’s organic search results.
+Featured snippets are important as they appear at the top of Google’s organic search results.
 You get free traffic even when your site appears at the bottom of the first page.

 In nutshell, the snippets help you beat the competition. enhances your authority and boosts traffic to your site.

-Ahrefs.com study reported that a featured snippet increases the click-through rate of a page by ~8.6%.
-You’ll agree that these search engine features are a shortcut to the top of Google search result page.
+Ahrefs.com’s study reported that a featured snippet increases the click-through rate of a page by ~8.6%.
+You’ll agree that these search engine features are a shortcut to the top of the Google search result page.
 It takes a lot of effort to rank on the first page.
 And it’s tougher to be ranking at position #1.
 The featured snippets help you jump through the results and rank at position #0.

 What Are Different Types Of Featured Snippets?